nayak-rakesh/go-tutorial/2-control_statements/1_control_statements.md

 ### Control Statements
-When we run a piece of code, go compiler starts from the top of the code file and start exicuting statements one by one sequentially.Control statements are used to control the flow of the code exicution.We can exicute or skip code blocks depending on the logic provided.We can also exicute a block of code for specified number of times in loop.
+When we run a piece of code, go compiler starts from the top of the code file and start executing statements one by one sequentially.Control statements are used to control the flow of the code execution.We can execute or skip code blocks depending on the logic provided.We can also execute a block of code for specified number of times in loop.
 #### If Statement
-If statement takes an expression which evaluates to be `true` or `false`.If the the expression evalutes to `true` then code block inside of if statement gets exicuted if the expression evalutes to `false` then code block inside of if statement gets skiped.We can use `else`, `if else` along with the `if` statement.
+If statement takes an expression which evaluates to be `true` or `false`.If the the expression evaluates to `true` then code block inside of if statement gets executed if the expression evaluates to `false` then code block inside of if statement gets skipped.We can use `else`, `if else` along with the `if` statement.
 ```go
 package main